Home / Crafts / Kids / Blow Painting with Straws: Easy Art for Kids to Make

 blow paint with straw

-If you enjoyed this painting with straws, let me know in the comments!
-I’d also love for you to check out these other unique ideas:
+If you enjoyed this idea, let me know in the comments!
+I’d also love for you to check out these other unique ideas for kids:

 Give Your Rating